 Tutorial questions?
-Ask during your tutorial session, weekly meetings held here.
+Ask during your tutorial session, weekly meetings held in LSC 220.

 Need to talk to one of the lecturers about specific problems?
-Drop into their student hours on Teams (posted above) or make an appointment for an online or in-person meeting.
+Drop into their student hours at their office(posted above) or make an appointment for a meeting.
 Please wear a mask if you're meeting in person.

 Personal questions or problems affecting your success in this course?
 I'm here to help you succeed in the class.
 We know you can improve and do well in genetics!
 Contact Debra Grantham.
-Email responses may take up to 2 days and are not answered outside working hours - 9-5 M-F AST
+Email responses may take up to 2 days and are not answered outside working hours - 9-5 Monday to Friday.